PCI DSS Audit: A Complete Guide + Downloadable Checklist

 Willie Sutton, the infamous twentieth-century U.S. criminal, was allegedly known to rob banks because “that’s where the money is.”
 In this digital age, organizations are exposed to financial fraud due to their lax security- leaving sensitive consumer data stolen and misused.

 To protect against this, PCI DSS (Payment Card Industry Data Security Standard) was set up by the PCI Security Standards Council (PCI SSC).
-This standard helps businesses protect and secure cardholder data from malicious attacks and other instances of misuse.
+A PCI DSS audit ensures that businesses comply with the standard and are well-equipped to safeguard cardholder data.

-To become PCI DSS compliant, you need to clear an audit from a PCI-approved auditor.
-In this article; we will discuss how you can better prepare yourself when dealing with an upcoming PCI DSS audit.
+In this article, we will discuss how you can better prepare for an upcoming PCI DSS audit.

 How to prepare yourself for the PCI DSS audit?